werthdavid/homebridge-weather/README.md

 ]
 ```

 **You can add multiple accessories if you want to display additional information like min/max or the temperature of different locations.
 Just make sure that the field `name` is unique**

+## Polling

+By default, no polling-interval is specified.
+That means, the temperature is only updated when the Home-App is opened.
+There might be scenarios though, where you would want to periodically update the temperature e.g. as source for trigger-rules.

+OpenWeatherMap has a generous amount of [free calls](http://openweathermap.org/price#weather) per API-key: you can poll the temperature up to 60 times a minute.
+Beware that **just because you can doesn't mean you should**

+I'd also suggest that you add a polling-interval only for the `type` *current*, since *min* and *max* are forecasts and probably won't change throughout the day.

+## Config file

 Take a look at the <a href="config.example.json">example config.json</a>